ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 - The hub can be a central point of traffic firewall-router and routing between enterprise and the cloud.
 - The hub can monitor all or some of the traffic - spoke <-> spoke, spoke <-> transit, or spoke <-> enterprise.
 - The hub can hold the VPN resources that are shared by the spokes.
-- The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes and enterprise
+- The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint (VPE) gateways](/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes and enterprise

 There is a companion [GitHub repository](https://github.com/IBM-Cloud/vpc-transit){: external} that divides the connectivity into a number of incremental layers.
 In the tutorial thin layers enable the introduction of bite size challenges and solutions.

 The following will be explored:
 - VPC egress and ingress routing.
 - [Virtual Network Functions](/docs/vpc?topic=vpc-about-vnf-ha) in combination with a Network Load Balancers to support a high availability and scalability.
-- Virtual private endpoint gateways.
+- VPE gateways.
 - DNS resolution.

 A layered architecture will introduce resources and demonstrate connectivity.
 Each layer will add additional connectivity and resources.
 The layers are implemented in Terraform.
 It will be possible to change parameters, like number of zones, by changing a Terraform variable.
 A layered approach allows the tutorial to introduce small problems and demonstrate a solution in the context of a complete architecture.